camilouribebotta/visual-essays/docs/help.md

 Throughout this document the association of visual essay directives to text _elements_ are described.
 A text element can be be a single word or phrase, a single paragraph, multiple paragraphs in a section, or even the entire essay.
 The placement of the visual essay directive in the text defines the type and scope of text element to which it applies.

 It is common to add Markdown headings to documents to define sections of related content, and for longer documents nested heading levels are often used resulting in a document that is hierarchical.
-For instance, given the following document:
+For instance, consider the following document:

 ```markdown
 # Heading 1

 ## Subheading 1a

 Paragraph 1a1 ...

 Paragraph 1a2 ...

 ## Subheading 1b

 Paragraph 1b1 ...

 Paragraph 1b2 ...

 # Heading 2

 ## Subheading 2a

 Paragraph 2a1 ...

 Paragraph 2a2 ...

 ## Subheading 2b

 Paragraph 2b1 ...

 Paragraph 2b2 ...
 ```

 ## Visual essay directives